Getting more customers in today’s competitive world is nearly impossible.

 It’s a growing niche within the influencer-marketing space that is seeing a huge return on investment.

 Start by scouting micro-influencers.
 HYPR is one of the best tools you can use to compile a list of micro-influencers to utilize.

 Remember, influencers with fewer than 10,000 followers will net you the best bang for your buck when it comes to engagement.

 Next, use campaign-specific hashtags.
 That’s one of the best ways to use micro-influencers to drive tons of growth.

 Take advantage of the buying power that user-generated content can give you.

 Create sponsored posts to spread awareness quickly.

 And finally, get your influencers to tell a story with their posts.
 It’s one of the best ways to connect users to your product.

-How have you found success using micro-influencers in your marketing strategy?
+How have you found success using nano- or micro-influencers in your marketing strategy?